-Lorenzo de’ Medici (January 1, 1449 – April 9, 1492) – called the Magnificent – was the son of Piero de’ Medici and Lucrezia Tornabuoni and the grandson of Cosimo the Elder.
+Lorenzo de’ Medici (January 1, 1449 – April 9, 1492) – called Il Magnifico (The Magnificent) – is probably the most well-known member of the Medici family; he was the son of Piero de’ Medici and Lucrezia Tornabuoni and the grandson of Cosimo the Elder.

 Legend says that in his early childhood, Lorenzo demonstrated unusual intelligence, good taste, curiosity and prodigious memory, all of which was accompanied by a healthy dose of wit, a trait held by many famous Florentines.

 Lorenzo was considered the brightest of the five children of Piero and Lucrezia.

 Cosimo the Elder was very fond of Lorenzo and ensured that he had the opportunity to study with the best teachers of the time.
 In particular, Lorenzo attended the Platonic Academy of Marsilio Ficino, who had a big influence on many elements of Florentine culture.
 There Lorenzo learned to play the lyre and sing, and discovered a love for poetry and arts.

 The young Lorenzo grew up watching his grandfather Cosimo, whom he always tried to surpass in wisdom and cunning.

 Ascension to power

 At the age of 16, Lorenzo entered politics and demonstrated excellent qualities in administering the family’s fortunes.
 Piero sent Lorenzo on many important diplomatic missions when he was still a youth, which included trips to Rome to meet the pope and other important religious and political figures.

 In 1469 Piero organized a joust to celebrate Lorenzo’s marriage to Clarice Orsini.
 In that same year, after the death of his father, Lorenzo assumed power over Florence, without any discord, at the mere age of twenty, along with his brother Giuliano